wo-ist-markt/wo-ist-markt.github.io/README.md

 A small visualization of the weekly markets in different cities.
 Available at: http://wo-ist-markt.de

-## Data format

-* The market data is stored in [GeoJSON format][geojson].
-* The opening hours use the [OpenStreetMap opening hours format][osm-openinghours].
-* Opening hours that cannot be expressed in that format can use the `opening_hours_unclassified` property (in that case, set the `opening_hours` property to `null`).

-### Mandatory information

-* Besides the actual market information map **coordinates** and **zoom level** must be provided.
-  These information are being used to set the initial position of the map.
-They must be part of the city-specific GeoJSON file.
-Please adapt the format as being used in *cities/karlsruhe.json*.
-* Further, the **data source** must be specified so it can be shown in the legend overlay.
-* A validation script will automatically be executed to ensure required attributes are present in the GeoJSON file.
-* Finally add your city to the *cities/cities.json* file.

 ## Navigation

 * The individual market data for supported cities is displayed when the city name is given in the